Tado (comedian): Political life and activism

 Tado ran for the position of city councilor of Marikina's 1st City Council District (coextensive with Marikina's 1st congressional district) in 2010 as an independent candidate.
 He finished eleventh; the first eight in the tally were elected.

 Tado was involved in protest actions of the Sanlakas political bloc such as the campaign against rising electricity rates, and demonstrations against Charter Change.
 He also supported the picket protest of the workers of Philippine Airlines.
 He was also seen visiting Sulu Sultan Jamalul Kiram III, expressing his support in the Sulu Sultanate's claim over Sabah, North Borneo.
 He also joined the demonstration against the Priority Development Assistance Fund, known as Pork barrel.

 Tado ran again for the position of city councilor of Marikina's 1st District in 2013 as a candidate under Partido Lakas ng Masa.
 This would be the second time he lost in the election, finishing at eleventh yet again.

 Death

 Tado died on February 7, 2014, in an accident when a GV Florida Transport bus fell off a road in Sitio Paggang, Talubin, Bontoc, Mountain Province in the Philippines.
 In total, fourteen people were killed and more than 32 people were injured.
+He was cremated and inurned in Loyola Memorial Park in Marikina City, Philippines.